-Implemented in 2019, the Funding Task Force Report examines the current state of graduate student funding at UNC Charlotte, and develops recommendations to improve, sustain and scale resources which will meet the needs of the graduate student population.
+Implemented in 2019, the Funding Task Force Report examines the current state of graduate student funding at UNC Charlotte and develops recommendations to improve, sustain and scale resources that will meet the needs of the graduate student population.
 Please review the web page for additional information including FAQs, and to download the Report itself.

 Mentoring & Advising

 Twice a year, the Graduate School hosts New Graduate Student Orientation.
 The program introduces students to the University, the graduate community and the broad range of resources and services available to support their success.
-The Center for Graduate Life and Learning (CGLL) coordinates the events and has up-to-date information on dates, times and locations.
+The Thomas L. Reynolds Center for Graduate Life and Learning (Reynolds CGLL) coordinates the events and has up-to-date information on dates, times and locations.

-Workshops offered through the Center for Graduate Life and Learning's (CGLL) website address the five competencies that are vital for graduate student success: Communication, Leadership, Teaching and Instruction, Professional and Personal Responsibility, and Research and Scholarly Inquiry.
+Workshops offered through the Thomas L. Reynolds Center for Graduate Life and Learning's (Reynolds CGLL) website address the five competencies that are vital for graduate student success: Communication, Leadership, Teaching and Instruction, Professional and Personal Responsibility, and Research and Scholarly Inquiry.

-The Center for Graduate Life and Learning (CGLL) works to create a strong graduate community by promoting shared experiences, discourse and activities designed to support interdisciplinary learning.
-Located in the Cone Center, the CGLL is home to the Graduate Life Fellows (GLFs), graduate students who work with the Graduate School to provide peer mentorship and social programming for graduate students.
-For more information, visit the Center for Graduate Life and Learning’s website.
+The Thomas L. Reynolds Center for Graduate Life and Learning (Reynolds CGLL) works to create a strong graduate community by promoting shared experiences, discourse and activities designed to support interdisciplinary learning.
+Located in Atkins 149, the Reynolds CGLL is home to Graduate Advocates, including Graduate Life Ambassadors and Graduate Life Fellows, graduate students who work with the Graduate School to provide peer mentorship and social programming for graduate students.
+For more information, visit the Reynolds Center for Graduate Life and Learning’s website.

 Graduate Student & Professional Government (GPSG)